European Public Prosecutor's Office: Prospects for the future

 So far, the limited mission of the EPPO is to investigate, prosecute and bring to judgement, before national courts, persons suspected of offences affecting the financial interests of the Union.
 The so-called 'PIF Directive' sets out what those offences are.
 However the mission of EPPO may also be extended in the future to cover other serious cross-border crimes.

 The functions of EPPO are carried out by European delegated prosecutors in the participating member states who have the same powers as national public prosecutors in addition to the powers conferred on them by Union law.
 For instance, the European delegated prosecutor can issue an EAW or request that a competent national judicial authority issue an EAW.
+The rules for European delegated prosecutors are primarily derived from the EPPO Regulation, which, however, frequently refers to national provisions at crucial points, for example in Article 26(1) on initial suspicion, Article 27(2) on evocation, Article 28(1) and (2) on conducting investigations, Article 29(1) on immunity, Article 30(1) and (4) on individual investigative measures and Article 33(1) on detention.
+Knowledge of the respective national legal situation in the Member States is therefore of considerable importance for the work of the European Public Prosecutor's Office.

 Budget and enlargement

 In light of the acceleration of the disbursement of the EU recovery plan funds as well as the potential upcoming enlargement of EPPO to Poland and Sweden, in February 2024, EPPO formally asked for a €7.8 million increase of its 2024 budget, to reach a total of €79.7 million.